JumaryS/What-I-learned-in-week-6/README.md

 # Or statment " || "

-When you create a function that takes in a parameter that can have multiple values, for expample in the picture the function calculate takes in three parameters on of them is names param.
-The param parameter
+When you create a function that takes in a parameter that can have multiple values, for expample in the picture the function calculate takes in three parameters on of them is named param.
+The param parameter can have a value of  '-', "minus" and "subtracted from" because we used the symbol "||".
+The same goes for multiply, add, divide and modulus.